Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 25 of Meeus index or 978 from Brown series.

-The length of the lunation is 29 days, 18 hours and 12 minutes.
-It is 10 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 18 hours and 12 minutes and it is 10 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 28 minutes longer than the mean synodic month length.
 It is 1 hour and 35 minutes shorter compared to 21st century's longest synodic month length.

-5 days after point of apogee on 18 January 2002 at 08:50 in ♓ Pisces.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next perigee on 30 January 2002 at 09:02 in ♍ Virgo.
+5 days since point of apogee on 18 January 2002 at 08:50 in ♓ Pisces the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next perigee on 30 January 2002 at 09:02 in ♍ Virgo.

-12 days after descending node on 11 January 2002 at 11:56 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 26 January 2002 at 00:27 in ♋ Cancer.
+12 days after descending node on 11 January 2002 at 11:56 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 January 2002 at 00:27 in ♋ Cancer.

-10 days since the previous standstill on 12 January 2002 at 15:26 in ♑ Capricorn when the Moon has reached South declination of ∠-24.240°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠24.270° at the point of next northern standstill on 27 January 2002 at 01:56 in ♋ Cancer.
+10 days since the last southern standstill on 12 January 2002 at 15:26 in ♑ Capricorn when the Moon has reached South declination of ∠-24.240° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠24.270° at the point of next northern standstill on 27 January 2002 at 01:56 in ♋ Cancer.

 In 5 days on 28 January 2002 at 22:50 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.